aaronmaiww/BioRiskEval_pLM/README.md

 ## Probing

-### Probing

-The workflow of probing is:
+The general workflow of probing is:
 1. Extract the hidden-layer representations from the model
-3. Train a linear probe on the train set
+2. Train a linear probe on the train set
-4. Evaluate the probe on the test set
+3. Evaluate the probe on the test set

-Refer to the example scripts `bioriskeval/vir/bioriskeval_vir.sh` for quick start.
+For specific implementations, refer to the BioRiskEval-Vir section above for ESM2-compatible probing workflows.

 ## Reproducibility
 We documented the results in `attack/analysis/`, which contains the raw results and scripts for analysis and plotting.